 - April – September: This is the plant's growing season.
-You can feed it every few weeks with an all-purpose plant food with a 1-1-1 ratio.
-If you move it outdoors, keep it in a cool, shady spot.
-Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball – do not repeatedly soak the plant, and don't leave water in the drainage tray.
+Every few weeks, you can feed it with an all-purpose plant food with a 1-1-1 ratio.
+Keep it in a cool, shady spot if you move it outdoors.
+Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball.
+Do not repeatedly soak the plant and leave water in the drainage tray.

 - November – December: When your plant is full of flower buds, you can stop the light-dark routine and bring your plant out to be enjoyed.
 Resume moderate watering.
 The cooler the location, the longer the blooms will last!

 - Do not expose these plants to freezing temperatures!
-Despite their love of cooler temperatures, they are still tropical plants that won't withstand freezing conditions.
+Despite their love of cooler temperatures, they are still tropical plants that will not withstand freezing conditions.

 - They like about 50 to 60 % humidity, which can be achieved using a pebble tray.

 - Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

 - Holiday cactus can easily be propagated by cuttings.
-Pinch off a section of stem that has 2 to 3 jointed segments.
+First, pinch off a stem section with 2 to 3 jointed segments.
 Let the cuttings dry for a few hours, then push them in a small pot with the same planting mix as the adult plant.
 Treat the cuttings just like an adult plant, and within a few weeks, they will be rooted and growing.

 - Do not fall into the trap of constantly repotting into a bigger pot.
 Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
-If you repot, use a sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.
+If you repot, use sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.